fbaralle/dao-client/README.md

 ## Getting Started

-**IMPORTANT:** The client app connects to the blockchian through a service, so first it's necessary to set up and run the Nest.js server API `dao-protocol`
+**IMPORTANT:** The client app connects to the blockchian through a service, so first it's necessary to set up and run the Nest.js server API `dao-protocol` (repository)

 Create environment variables
 Protocol is deployed in Sepolia Testnet (`'sepolia'`)